The 2022 Smart Buyer’s Guide to Document Management Systems

 However, despite its clear value—or maybe because of it—selecting the right document management system requires thoughtful consideration, and many organizations haven’t gotten it right.
-According to the Simpler Media Group 2019 report, only 12.6% of respondents said document management is working effectively for the digital workplace.
-A view that is especially problematic given that was last year—before technology leaders were forced to handle the sudden, post-pandemic shift to work-from-home, making for an even more complex digital workplace.
+According to the Simpler Media Group report, only 12.6% of respondents said document management is working effectively for the digital workplace.

-That’s why it’s critical to select a document management system to address what’s happening right now and can also handle the unexpected for your organization.
+That’s why it’s critical to select a document management system to addresses your needs today and can also handle the unexpected for your organization.
 In this post, we’ll guide you through the options so you can make a smart choice that will serve your employees and customers long-term.

 Document management is a system used to capture, track, and store electronic documents and digital images of paper-based content.
 A document management system is essential to a successful enterprise-wide digital transformation—for government agencies and private businesses.
 The goal is to reduce, and eventually eliminate, paper and related processes that slow workflows and service delivery, drive up costs, and present security risks.
 Enterprise-level document management systems offer digital document capture, storage, and workflow and process automation.